Back to National Guide

 • Moisture severity.
 Mild dampness can often be managed with internal treatments or ventilation improvements.
 Active water intrusion requires external drainage and membrane systems.

 • Reactive clay soils.
 Adelaide's clay soils swell when wet and shrink when dry, creating lateral pressure on foundation walls and complicating below-ground waterproofing.
+Flexible products are needed in clay areas.

 • Structural condition.
 If moisture has eroded lime mortar in an older home or caused salt damage to bluestone, structural repair comes before waterproofing.

 Chemical injection on a single wall in a 1960s brick home with good access sits toward $450.
-Full external membrane waterproofing of a bluestone cottage with excavation on two sides, ag-drain installation, and internal tanking on party walls pushes toward $10,200.
+Full external membrane waterproofing of a bluestone cottage with excavation on two sides, ag-drain installation, salt-retarding render, and internal tanking on party walls pushes toward $10,200.

 Adelaide-Specific Considerations